pkalivas/radiate/README.md

 ![Crates.io](https://img.shields.io/crates/v/radiate)

 ## Versions
+**1.1.5** - Added minimal support for GRU layer (Gated Recurrent Unit).
+GRU is only viable for evolution, NOT backprop, yet.
+Your program will panic! if a network with a gru layer is used during backprop, if a memory cell is needed for backprop purposes use the LSTM option for now.
+Also, cleaned up some code and optimized certain points to run a bit quicker.
+Evtree has been moved to it's own seperate crate called radiate_matrix_tree and is available on crates.io.

 **1.1.3** - Adding support for [Radiate Web](https://github.com/pkalivas/radiate/tree/master/radiate_web) so training Radiate can be done on a different machine.

 **1.1.2** - For forward and backward passes of NEAT, gated propagation in LSTM layers is now run in parallel which cuts training times in half.
 Changed the readme to be a full implementation of the engine which is a little more helpful for setting everything up.
 Added another readme file to radiate/src/models/ which gives examples of setting up a NEAT neural network.